DHTMLX/scheduler-docs/data/server_integration.md

 <h3 id="requestresponsedetails">Request and Response details</h3>

-The url is formed by the following rule:
+The URL is formed by the following rule:

 - api/link/id
 - api/task/id